Robert II of Scotland

-Robert married Elizabeth Mure around 1348, legitimising his four sons and five daughters.
+Robert married Elizabeth Mure around 1348, legitimising their four sons and five daughters.
 His subsequent marriage to Euphemia de Ross in 1355 produced two sons and two surviving daughters.
 Robert rebelled against King David in 1363 but submitted to him following a threat to his right of succession.
 David died in 1371 and Robert succeeded him at the age of fifty-five.
 The border magnates continued to attack English-held zones in southern Scotland and by 1384, the Scots had re-taken most of the occupied lands.
 Robert ensured that Scotland was included in the Anglo-French truce of 1384 and that was a factor in the coup in November when he lost control of the country first to his eldest son, John, and then from 1388 to John's younger brother, Robert.
 Robert II died in Dundonald Castle in 1390 and was buried at Scone Abbey.

 Heir presumptive

-Robert Stewart, born in 1316, was the only child of Walter Stewart, High Steward of Scotland, and King Robert I's daughter Marjorie Bruce, who died either in childbirth or shortly afterwards.
+Robert Stewart, born in 1316, was the only child of King Robert I's daughter Marjorie Bruce, who died either in childbirth or shortly afterwards, and Walter Stewart, 6th High Steward of Scotland.
 Robert had the upbringing of a Gaelic noble on the Stewart lands in Bute, Clydeside, and in Renfrew.
-In 1315 parliament revoked Marjorie Bruce's right as heir to her father in favour of her uncle, Edward Bruce.
-Edward was killed at the Battle of Faughart, near Dundalk on 14 October 1318, resulting in a hastily arranged Parliament in December to enact a new entail naming Marjorie's son, Robert, as heir should the king die without a successor.
+In 1315, parliament revoked Marjorie Bruce's right as heir to her father in favour of her uncle, Edward Bruce.
+Edward was killed at the Battle of Faughart, near Dundalk on 14 October 1318, resulting in a hastily arranged Parliament in December to enact a new tailzie naming Marjorie's son, Robert, as heir should the king die without a successor.
 The birth of a son, afterwards David II, to King Robert on 5 March 1324 cancelled Robert Stewart's position as heir presumptive, but a Parliament at Cambuskenneth in July 1326 restored him in the line of succession should David die without an heir.
-This reinstatement of his status was accompanied by the gift of lands in Argyll, Roxburghshire and the Lothians.
+This reinstatement of his status was accompanied by the gift of lands in Argyll, Roxburghshire, and the Lothians.